Sian Beilock: Early and personal life

-Beilock was born in Berkeley, California to two lawyers, in a Jewish household.
-She was named after Welsh actress Siân Phillips, whom her parents had seen as a suffragette in the BBC miniseries Shoulder to Shoulder; her parents did not know how the name was pronounced and the pronunciation of her name differs to how it is pronounced in Wales.
+Beilock was born in Berkeley, California.
+Her parents were lawyers.
+She is Jewish.
+She was named after Welsh actress Siân Phillips, whom her parents had seen as a suffragette in the BBC miniseries Shoulder to Shoulder.
+Her parents did not know how to pronounce Phillips' first name; consequently, her own name's pronunciation differs.

 Beilock attended a private school until second grade, when she opted to move to public school.
 She played several sports at Piedmont High School and excelled in soccer, but when she was 16 she played a poor game as a goalkeeper in front of coaches from the national team, and never played again.
 She often mentioned this experience in her research on pressure "Being able to pivot and not get bogged down in something going wrong—that’s such an important skill."
 Beilock wanted to attend university on the East coast, but remained in California due to her father's leukemia diagnosis.

 As of 2023, Beilock had one daughter with her long-term partner.